Brewers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Brewers have a record of 5-1.
+- In six games as the underdog over the last 10 matchups, the Brewers have posted a mark of 5-1.

-- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on five occasions.
+- When it comes to the over/under, the Brewers and their opponents are 6-4-0 in their last 10 games.

-- Bookmakers have yet to post a spread in any of the Brewers' past 10 games.
-Milwaukee and its opponent have finished below the over/under for three consecutive games, with the average total set by sportsbooks during that span being 7.5.
+- Bookmakers have not posted a spread in any of the Brewers' past 10 games.

 Brewers Betting Records & Stats